eemeli/polyglot.js/README.md

 English (and German, Spanish, Italian, and a few others) there are only two plural forms: singular and not-singular.

 Some languages get a bit more complicated.
-In Czech, there are three separate forms: 1, 2 through 4, and 5 and up.
-Russian is even crazier.
+In Czech, there are four separate forms: 1, 2 through 4, decimal numbers, and 5 and up.
+Russian is even more complicated.

 `polyglot.t()` will choose the appropriate phrase based on the provided `smart_count` option, whose value is a number.